Click

 If the root word is "lay", why would we write "laid" for the past and past participle?
 That makes no sense.
 Let's just follow the usual rule and add -ED: "layed".

-My thanks to "Clap..." for today's spelling and "space..." for urging its use today.
+____________________My thanks to "Clap..." for today's spelling and "space..." for urging its use today.

 Wensday, October 24, 2007: "nurl" for "knurl"

 Today's word is not well known, but the thing it stands for, "One of a series of small ridges or grooves on the surface or edge of a metal object, such as a thumbscrew, to aid in gripping",* is.
-So let's get rid of the unnecessary K, which a person hearing this word would not think to write.
+So let's get rid of the unnecessary K, which a person hearing this word would not think to write.We could also change the U to E, since ER is the way the sound at issue is most commonly spelled.
+But some people find U clearer, since they pronounce ER in some words (merry, ferry) differently.
+So let's leave the U as in the traditional spelling: "nurl".

-* American Heritage Dictionary.
+____________________* American Heritage Dictionary.

 Tuesday, October 23, 2007: "jaundiss" for "jaundice"